Become a Member

 In 1990, Dr. Boroyevich joined the Bradley Department of Electrical and Computer Engineering at Virginia Tech, as associate professor, and in 1996 became associate director of Virginia Power Electronics Center that was founded by Prof. Fred Lee ten years earlier.
 In 1998, Fred and Dushan led the team of faculty from Virginia Tech, University of Wisconsin-Madison, Rensselaer Polytechnic Institute, University of Puerto Rico-Mayaguez, and North Carolina A&T State University to win the US National Science Foundation funding for the first national engineering research center in the area of power electronics, the Center for Power Electronics Systems (CPES).
 With over 20 professors and over 200 students, working in partnership with more than 80 companies, CPES became the most renowned power electronics research and education center in the world.
 In addition to its alumni, probably the most enduring legacy of CPES was the paradigm shift in power electronics research towards higher levels of integration and modularization.

-Dr. Boroyevich is an IEEE Fellow, a recipient of the IEEE William E. Newell Power Electronics Technical Field Award and of IEEE Power Electronics Society Harry A. Owen Distinguished Service Award, and he was the President of the IEEE Power Electronics Society in 2011-2012.
+Dr. Boroyevich is a Life Fellow of the Institute of Electrical and Electronic Engineers (IEEE) and Fellow of China Society of Electrical Engineering (CSEE).
+He is a recipient of the IEEE William E. Newell Power Electronics Technical Field Award and of IEEE Power Electronics Society Harry A. Owen Distinguished Service Award, and he was the President of IEEE Power Electronics Society in 2011-2012.
 He is also the recipient of the Outstanding Achievement Award by the European Power Electronics Association and the award for Outstanding Achievements and Service to Profession by the European Power Electronics and Motion Control Council.
-Dr. Boroyevich is an Honorary Professor at Tsinghua University and at Xi'an Jiaotong University, and the Pao Yue-Kong Chair Professor at Zhejiang University in P.R.
-China, and the Kwoh-Ting Li Chair Professor at the National Cheng-Kung University in Taiwan.
-He received six prize paper awards, several awards for excellence in research and teaching at Virginia Tech and he is a member of the Virginia Tech College of Engineering Academy of Engineering Excellence.
+Prof. Boroyevich is an Honorary Professor at Xi'an Jiaotong University, Tsinghua University, China University of Mining and Technology, and Huazhong University of Science and Technology, and the Pao Yue-Kong Chair Professor at Zhejiang University in P.R.
+China, as well as the Kwoh-Ting Li Chair Professor at the National Cheng Kung University in Taiwan Republic of China.
+He received 12 prize paper awards, several awards for excellence in research and teaching at Virginia Tech and he is a member of the Virginia Tech College of Engineering Academy of Engineering Excellence.
 Dr. Boroyevich was elected to the U.S. National Academy of Engineering in 2014 for advancements in the control, modeling, and design of electronic power conversion for electric energy and transportation.

 View Dr. Boroyevich's Google Scholar Profile »